-Instant Pot Palak Paneer
+Instant Pot Palak Paneer, Curried Spinach with Paneer

-2 tablespoons vegetable oil or ghee
+2 teaspoons oil or ghee

-1 pinch hing (asafoetida), optional
+1 pinch hing (asafoetida) (optional)

 2 teaspoons cumin seeds